ssrwpo/ssrwpo.github.io/pages/ssr/SSR/index.md

 Note that since `isPubSubInitialised` is a store value it will be sent to the client, so the client will know if the data has already been initialised on the server.

-This is clean and simple solution, and it's ideal for ay use cases.
+This is clean and simple solution, and it's ideal for many use cases.
 However, there are two caveats:

 * The data must be available **synchronously**.
 * The prepared store data won't be available to the component itself via the property passed using